 Ander McIntyre specializes in portrait photography of individuals who have had a significant influence on the modern world.
-Over fourteen years he has taken personal photographs of more than 70 Presidents and Prime Ministers, the directors of a large number of organisations including the United Nations, CIA, the FBI, MI6, OPEC, Greenpeace, the World Bank, Amnesty, UNESCO, NATO, GCHQ, Mossad, Stonewall, the Commonwealth, WHO, the Fed, IAEA, UKAEA, IMF, Google, WWF, the Royal Society; the Chairman of the Joint Chiefs, the Chief of UK Defence Staff, the Lord Chief Justice and many Nobel laureates, artists, politicians, writers and architects.
+Over fourteen years he has taken personal photographs of more than 70 Presidents and Prime Ministers, the directors of a large number of organisations including the United Nations, CIA, the FBI, MI6, OPEC, Greenpeace, the World Bank, Amnesty, UNESCO, NATO, GCHQ, Mossad, Stonewall, the Commonwealth, WHO, the Fed, IAEA, UKAEA, IMF, Google, WWF, the Royal Society, the Chairman of the Joint Chiefs, the Chief of UK Defence Staff, the Sierra Club, the Lord Chief Justice and many Nobel laureates, artists, politicians, writers and architects.

 He currently takes portraits at Chatham House in London, and for the Eccles Centre for American Studies at the British Library, where he is a Fellow.

 He has been portrait photographer at the Royal Academy, the French Embassy and the Royal United Services Institute for Defence and Security Studies.

 Ander McIntyre has had one-man exhibitions at the Royal Academy and the French Embassy in London.